spectrocloud/librarium/docs/docs-content/clusters/palette-virtual-clusters/configure-oidc-virtual-cluster.md

       - --kube-apiserver-arg="oidc-groups-claim=groups"
     ```

-9. If your identity provider requires a client secret, uncomment the `oidc-client-secret` parameter in the `clientConfig` section of cluster group YAML file, and add the client secret.
+8. If your identity provider requires a client secret, uncomment the `oidc-client-secret` parameter in the `clientConfig` section of cluster group YAML file, and add the client secret.

     ```yaml
     clientConfig:
       oidc-client-secret: secret-value
     ```

-10. From the **User Menu**, switch to *App Mode* and click on **Virtual Clusters**.
+9. From the **User Menu**, switch to *App Mode*.
+From the left **Main Menu**, click on **Virtual Clusters**.

-11. Deploy a virtual cluster to the cluster group that you configured with OIDC.
+10. Deploy a virtual cluster to the cluster group that you configured with OIDC.
 For steps, review the [Deploy a Virtual Cluster](../palette-virtual-clusters/deploy-virtual-cluster.md#deploy-a-virtual-cluster) guide.

   :::info

-  If the cluster group is part of a project, you can deploy a virtual cluster in *Cluster Mode* from **Cluster Groups** > **Virtual Clusters**.
+  If the cluster group is part of a project, you can deploy a virtual cluster in *Cluster Mode*.
+From the **Main Menu**, click on **Cluster Groups** and select the **Virtual Clusters** tab.

   :::

-  When the virtual cluster is finished deploying and in **Running** state, a Kubeconfig file is generated that contains OIDC information inserted into it from the cluster group configuration.
+  When the virtual cluster is finished deploying and in **Running** state, a kubeconfig file is generated that contains OIDC information inserted into it from the cluster group configuration.

-12. Use the **Kubeconfig** link that displays on the virtual clusters overview page to download the Kubeconfig file.
+11. Use the **Kubeconfig** link that displays on the virtual clusters overview page to download the kubeconfig file.
 This will give you access to the Kubernetes cluster.

   From the **User Menu**, switch to *App Mode*, click on **Virtual Clusters** and select the virtual cluster.
 In *Cluster Mode* navigate to **Cluster Groups** and select the virtual cluster in the **Virtual Clusters** tab.

-13. Configure Role-Based Access Control (RBAC) for the virtual cluster.
+12. Create the proper Kubernetes roles and *roleBindings* required to map the OIDC users with a Kubernetes role.
+Refer to the [Create Role Bindings](../cluster-management/cluster-rbac.md#create-role-bindings) for additional guidance.

 :::caution